nexendrie/menu/docs/index.md

 Conditional menu items
 ----------------------

 Sometimes, you want to show certain menu items only if a condition is met.
 A few condition types are available by default and you can even define custom ones.
-Examples:
+Examples for default types:

 ```yaml
 menu: